 How to Work With Contractions (Instead of Fighting Them)

-One of the biggest misconceptions about labor is that it’s chaotic, unpredictable, and something you just have to “get through.”
+One of the biggest misconceptions about labor is that contractions are something you simply have to endure.

 Here’s the truth most people aren’t taught: